Vidi Aldiano

-Oxavia Aldiano (born 29 March 1990), professionally known as Vidi Aldiano, is an Indonesian singer-songwriter.
+Oxavia "Vidi" Aldiano (29 March 1990 – 7 March 2026), was an Indonesian singer-songwriter.
 He started his musical career in 2008 with his debut album Pelangi di Malam Hari.
 "Nuansa Bening" and "Status Palsu" from the album became hits and brought his name to fame.

 In 2009, early in his career, he received his first award of Most Favorite Male Artist during the 2009 MTV Indonesia Awards.

-Persona (2016) was certified triple platinum, his first, after selling 250.000 physical copies in 5 months.
+Persona (2016) was certified triple platinum, his first, after selling 250,000 physical copies in 5 months.